2019 Recipient: Peggy Gibbons

-Robyn offers these pieces of advice to a woman launching her career today:
+Peggy offers this advice to a woman launching her career today:

-Your journey thus far has been an amazing one, Robyn.
-You are a strong leader who is admired by many.
+Peggy, you are a true advocate for women and a strong yet humble leader who is admired by many.
 Thank you for all you do for Management Women and for our community!

-The Nancy A. Felhofer Leadership Award is presented annually in June.
+The Leadership Award is presented annually.
 This award recognizes the outstanding accomplishments of a Management Women member.
 Nominees must be members in good standing for a minimum of two years.
 Any member who received the award in the past five years is not eligible.
 A panel of non-Management Women judges chooses the award winner.

 Management Women, Inc. has been in existence since 1983 and we have been recognizing a member each year since the 1984-1985 fiscal year.
 Though the details are a little sketchy, it appears that five women received awards-Charlotte Danstrom received the Woman of Achievement Award; the Academia Award went to Mavis Kryzanek; the Corporate Award went to our first President, Dorothy Galiger; the Entrepreneurial Award went to Donna Floberg; and the Government/Nonprofit Award went to Sally Dodd.
 The following year, the name was changed to the "Award for Professional Achievement."
 In 2012 the name of the award was changed to the Nancy A. Felhofer Leadership Award.